0xn3/nidds/README.md

 ![NIDDS]()
+# NETWORK INTRUTION DETECTION AND DEDUCE SYSTEM

 ## Quick start

-The following set of commands should get your NIDDS **Sensor** up and running (out of the box with default settings and monitoring interface "any"):
+Use below commands to get your NIDDS **Sensor** up and running (out of the box with default settings and monitoring interface "any").

 **Debian/Ubuntu**